With the Siamese twins and the transvestite

 between the KKK and that gay Jewish black dude..."

-, insane, or all of the above.
-The audience sees these people humiliate themselves in public, and is comforted that no matter how messed up their own lives may be, at least there are people whose lives are more messed up still
+A partially or wholly unscripted show with real people, where the idea is to point, laugh, and say, "Damn, those people are stupid/crazy/losers/trashy/jerks!"
+Everybody in the cast is either a moron, a Jerkass, insane, ratchet, trailer-trash, or all of the above.
+The audience sees these people humiliate themselves in public, and is comforted that no matter how messed up their own lives may be, at least they have more sense than these fools.

 A variant of the Point and Laugh Show is found in books and the Internet.
 Instead of rounding up losers as the television shows do, the variant uses the far more efficient technique of listing anecdotes of losers who have yet to appear on TV.

 - The Trope Codifier of the Point and Laugh Show, and probably the best known example, is Jerry Springer.
+While the show initially took a serious approach (originally conceived as it was as a platform for the former Mayor of Cincinnati to raise his profile), with episodes that dealt with serious issues and politics (one notable episode seeing Jerry spend a night with a teenager who was living on the streets), it turned into this trope around the mid-1990s or so.
 Bring on the cross-dressing dog fetishists.
 Bring on the albino midgets.
 Bring on the homicidal glue-sniffing trailer trash.
 Bring on the homicidal glue-sniffing cross-dressing albino midget dog fetishist trailer trash.
 It's an old-school circus sideshow freak attraction for the new millennium.

-- Springer goes the extra mile and has the audience mock the people on stage, in addition to his own Deadpan Snarker lines.
+- Springer goes the extra mile and has the audience mock the people on stage, in addition to Jerry's own Deadpan Snarker lines.

 - Phil Donahue may be the Trope Maker.
 He started out more high-minded (for that matter, so did Jerry) but switched to a Point and Laugh Show with time.